pupil-labs/pupil-docs/src/cloud/README.md

 A project is made up of a group of recordings.
 You create projects from the Recordings view in Drive by selecting one or more recordings and clicking "create project from recording".
 You can also add projects to existing recordings.

 Projects are used for annotation and analysis.
-Within a project you can calculate enrichments to process your recordings.
+Within a project, you can calculate enrichments to process your recordings.
 Enrichments leverage the power of cloud computing and advanced algorithms to calculate high-level features enabling data aggregation, visualization, and download.

 Read more about [enrichments](/cloud/enrichments/ "Pupil Cloud enrichments for data analysis and visualization").

 ### Project Editor
 <!-- TODO: Add low-fi image of project editor and name areas of the interface for easy reference. -->

 The project editor has 3 main sections.
-Left hand sidebar shows all of the recordings that are in the project.
+Left-hand sidebar shows all of the recordings that are in the project.
 The center is a video player that shows the currently selected recording and it's events and sections visualized below the playback controls.
-The right hand sidebar is a list of all events and sections for the currently selected recording.
+The right-hand sidebar is a list of all events and sections for the currently selected recording.

 ### Events
-Within the project editor you can annotate your recordings with events, which mark points in time that are of interest to you.
+Within the project editor, you can annotate your recordings with events, which mark points in time that are of interest to you.
 This could for example be when a subject encounters a stimulus for the first time, or when it leaves the subject's vision again.

 Events are also used in the definition of enrichments to indicate which sections of a recording to calculate an enrichment on.
 All event data can further be downloaded in CSV format using the [Raw Data Exporter](enrichments/#raw-data-exporter "Raw Data Exporter enrichment documentation").